Understanding the genetics of lupus

 Genes influence who gets lupus and how severe it is

-Lupus is extremely heterogeneous—different from person to person.
+Lupus is extremely heterogeneous—meaning it is different from person to person.
 “Some people have mild symptoms, while others can end up in the emergency room every time they have a flare,” Montgomery says.
 The value of knowing what gene variation they have is that researchers can then study how the disease plays out as a result.

 John was finally diagnosed with lupus in 2002, when Shannon was pregnant with their second daughter.
-He died in October 2011.
+Sadly, he died in October 2011.
 Shannon still sounds surprised that doctors ignored the possibility of lupus for so long simply because he was Caucasian and male.

 Researchers are investigating why lupus is more common among women and why men in some families might be more susceptible than others.
 They are also looking at why certain ethnic groups are more or less susceptible to severe lupus symptoms than others.